 Canberra and regions, Australian Capital Territory

 Winter in Australia marks the start of truffle season in the Canberra region, one of Australia’s key truffle growing areas.
-Truffle growers, chefs, restaurants and food lovers from far and wide gather to celebrate the truffle season and the region’s highly prized French Black Truffles at the Canberra & Capital Region Truffle Festival.
+Truffle growers, chefs, restaurants and food lovers from far and wide gather to celebrate the truffle season and the region’s highly prized French Black Truffles at the Canberra and Capital Region Truffle Festival.
 The festival includes truffle hunts, master classes and cooking demonstrations by renowned chefs, truffle inspired menus and tasting sessions at some of the region’s best restaurants and wineries.
-There is also the opportunity to participate in educational truffle growing experiences and talks on Australian native truffles.
+There is also the opportunity to participate in educational truffle growing experiences and expert talks on Australian native truffles.

 Margaret River, Western Australia

 In just a few decades, the Margaret River region has asserted itself as one of the great food and wine destinations.
 No wonder the annual Margaret River Gourmet Escape is now on the calendar of many global culinary stars.
 Head to Western Australia’s south-west for a weekend filled with fabulous food, premium wine and a beachside surprise or two.

 Join over 24,000 food-lovers in a celebration of Melbourne’s diverse dining scene held over four days in November in the grounds of Melbourne’s Albert Park.
 Melbourne’s best and newest restaurants create special menus of tasting dishes for the occasion, showcasing local seasonal and premium ingredients.
 Learn how to become an expert mixologist in a cocktail master class, or a sommelier in the Wine Theatre.
 Try your hand at a cooking class with a master chef.
 Daily lunch and dinner sessions last for 4-5 hours to give you time to sample dishes and wander around.
 Tickets must be purchased in advance.